-After coming to work for Vivid, I was asked in social situations about my new job: “So what do you do?”
+After coming to work for HSI, I was asked in social situations about my new job: “So what do you do?”

-At first, I would answer: “I work for Vivid Learning Systems…we’re an eLearning provider.”
+At first, I would answer: “I work for HSI Learning Systems…we’re an eLearning provider.”

 And each time I was asked the same follow up question: “What’s eLearning?”

 When you can’t explain your business in one succinct sentence, it’s time to radio Houston and notify them about a problem.